 Our long term goal is to push further our knowledge on complex relations between physiological data, lifestyle and performance by providing consumers with a clinical grade tool, and outsourcing data collection to thousand of users, effectively carrying out a massive research study.
 In this section we will be including peer reviewed publications and other posts covering our approach and findings.
+You can also find all our publications at this page on Research Gate.

 2016.
 M. Altini, O. Amft, "HRV4Training: Large-Scale Longitudinal Training Load Analysis in Unconstrained Free-Living Settings Using a Smartphone Application", accepted for publication at EMBC 2016.
 Full paper.